 Simple Explanation:

 A webhook is like a doorbell.
 Instead of checking the door every 5 minutes (polling), the visitor rings the bell and you get notified immediately.
+Webhooks are a core concept in API integration and essential for real-time automation.

 Technical: